Area Status: Closed

 $16.00 fee per site for overnight camping from Memorial Day weekend through Labor Day weekend.

-Two (2) vehicles per site are included in the camping fee. $5.00 for a third vehicle.
+Two (2) vehicles or one (1) RV per site is included in the camping fee. $5.00 for a third vehicle.

 $6.00 day use fee if not camping overnight.